JuhoKem/Universal-voting-system/README.md

 npm install -g ethers

-Download and Install Ganahce for your pc
+Download and Install Ganache for your pc

 Install Metamask as a browser extension